ethereum-oasis-op/L2/README.md

-# Welcome to the EEA Community L2 Project
+# Welcome to the Ethereum OASIS L2 Project
 ### Also known as the Technical Specification of Layer 2 Blockchain Scalability Solutions for Ethereum Virtual Machine Compatible Public Blockchains Project

 <br></br>